klyvedev/klyve/docs/debugging.md

 ---

 ## 5. Handling Regression Failures
-If the full regression suite fails at the end of a sprint:
+At the end of a sprint, Klyve runs mandatory verification tests.
+Failures here are handled differently depending on whether the *tool* failed or the *code* failed.

+### A. Environment Failures (Tooling Issues)
+These occur if the test runner fails to execute (e.g., "command not found," missing libraries).

+* **Option A: "I have fixed the issue, Retry"**
+    * **Action:** Re-attempts to execute the test command after you have corrected the system environment.
+* **Option B: "Close Project"**
+    * **Action:** Safely pauses the project to allow for external system configuration (e.g., restarts, shell updates).
+Resuming brings you back to this checkpoint.

+### B. Logic Failures (Assertion Errors)
+These occur when the tests execute successfully but report failures in your code (failed assertions).

 * **Option A: Debug Manually (Pause the Sprint)**
-    * The sprint remains open.
-You follow the Manual Fix workflow to resolve the regression.
+    * **Action:** The sprint remains open.
+You follow the **Manual Fix Workflow** to resolve the regression (in your IDE if you configured it in Klyve).
 * **Option B: Acknowledge & Complete (Ship with Issues)**
-    * The sprint is marked **Completed** and features are merged.
+    * **Action:** The sprint is marked **Completed** and features are merged.
-    * Klyve automatically creates a **Bug Report** in the backlog for the regression failure, ensuring technical debt is tracked.
+    * Klyve automatically creates a **High-Priority Bug Report** in the backlog for the regression failure, ensuring technical debt is tracked.